cdialogues-microservices/nlg-client-api/README.md

 ### Get Experiments by Status endpoint:

-Retrieving Experiments by Status: The application retrieves experiments from the NLG system based on their status.
+Retrieving Experiments by Status: The application retrieves experiments from the GLG system based on their status.

 URL: `/api/v1.0/experiments/status`